qerun/qerun/docs/public/MVP.md

   - Users can contribute assets (crypto or Qerun NFTs) into the vault.
 Holders of Qerun NFTs gain the right to participate in governance.
 - **User Dashboard**
   - A simple web interface where users can manage vaults, review withdrawal requests, and track project state.
+- **Mobile App (Initial Release)**
+  - A lightweight mobile version of the dashboard, allowing users to receive withdrawal alerts, check vault activity, and monitor project state on the go.

 ---